nelsongt/mfiaDLTS/README.md

 -Open CDLTS_Main.m.
 In this file, you will setup the experiment variables like temperature range and temperature step and sample biasing and pulsing.
 You will also describe the sample with a name and other key parameters.

 Once setup, start the program and the output will make sure the MFIA and the lakeshore are working and configure them.
 After that, the temperature will be stabilized at the first temp step.
 Once the temperature is stable, the MFIA will be asked for data using its DAQ module.
 The code is setup to record data using a hardware trigger, where the voltage pulse is used as the trigger.
-Individual transients are recorded at the sampling rate for a length of time determined by the individual transient sampling period.
-The total number of transients recorded is determined by the sampling time, which is the total time you want to take data for each temperature point.
-Then, however many transients collected during that time are averaged.
+Individual transients are recorded at the 'sampling rate' for a length of time determined by the 'individual transient sampling period'.
+The total number of transients recorded is determined by the 'sampling time', which is the total time you want to take data for each temperature point.
+Then, however many transients collected during that 'sampling time' are averaged.
 Finally, the averaged data is saved to disk before moving to the next temperature.

 The scan process in time is: Temp set point ----- wait for temperature of cryostate to reach set point -----  temperature set wait time ----- record transients for sampling time ---- write file to disk ---- new temp set point, start over